Applications of Interval-based Temporal Separation: the Reactivity Normal Form, Inverse $\Pi$, Craig Interpolation and Beth Definability: Preliminaries

 \parag{Guarded Normal Form (GNF)} Temporal logics and process algebras commonly admit {\em guarded normal forms} which are case distinctions featuring a full system of first state/initial process step options and the respective possible continuations.
 In both $\LTL$ and $\ITL$ the form of formula $A$ reads

-the key difference being that temporal connectives that, unlike $\Next$, are not shared by $\LTL$ and $\ITL$ can appear in the designated formulas. $A_e$ and the $A_k$-s are supposed to be {\em state}, i.e., modality-free, pairwise inconsistent, and can be guaranteed to be a full system, which we assume below, possibly at the cost of writing a $\Next\bot$ as the $\Next A_{K+1}'$ for an $A_{K+1}\defeq\neg\bigl(\bigvee\limits_{k=1}^K A_k\bigr)$.
+the key difference being that temporal connectives which, unlike $\Next$, are not shared by $\LTL$ and $\ITL$, can appear in the $A_k'$s. $A_e$ and the $A_k$s are supposed to be {\em state}, i.e., modality-free. $A_k$ are supposed to be pairwise inconsistent, and can be guaranteed to be a full system, which we assume below, possibly at the cost of adding a disjunct of the form $\neg\bigl(\bigvee\limits_{k=1}^K A_k\bigr)\wedge\Next\False$.
 The finest (and costliest to process) GNF commences, if every conjunction of the form $\bigwedge\limits_{p\in\Var(A)}\varepsilon_p p$ appears as an $A_k$.
-The coarsest GNF satisfies the additional condition that no two $A_k'$s are equivalent and can be obtained by merging disjuncts with equivalent $A_k'$s.
-It is unique up to equivalence of the $A_k$s and the $A_k'$s.
-Since the $A_k$-s form a full system, the equivalence of (\ref{gnf}) to $A$ implies
+The coarsest GNF satisfies the additional condition that no two $A_k'$s are equivalent and can be obtained from any other GNF by merging the disjuncts which have equivalent $A_k'$s.
+Both the finest and the coarsest GNF are unique up to equivalence of the $A_k$s and the $A_k'$s.
+Since the $A_k$s form a full system, the equivalence of (\ref{gnf}) to $A$ implies